daffl/jquery.dform/readme.markdown

 Type Generators are functions that return a new jQuery DOM object for a specific type.
 If there is no Type Generator with a given name, a basic HTML element with that tag name will be created.
 Every other key in the JavaScript or JSON object you pass will be used as an HTML attribute.
-An exception is, if there is a Subscriber registered for that ke (more about this in the next section).
+An exception is, if there is a Subscriber registered for that key (more about this in the next section).
 A plugin call like this:

 	$('#my-div').dform({